Q: What is a UPS?

 A: Lorbel, Inc. provides a variety of service plans to meet any customer’s needs.
 Starting from a Standard Service Plan all the way up to Premium plans or Ultra plans, all available depending on your type of project or budget.
 Contact our office today at 800-946-1634 to start your service plan today!

-A: Lorbel, Inc. does have a wide selection of rental systems available, we offer rentals for any length of time.
+A: Lorbel, Inc. does have a wide selection of rental systems available for whatever length of time needed.
 We also have rent to own options available.
 Contact our office today at 800-946-1634, You can also check out our Temporary power/Rentals tab for more information.